MAPC/cookiecutter-data-science-mapc/{{ cookiecutter.repo_name }}/README.md

 │
 ├── data               <- Directory for saving local copies of datasets and/or temporary datasets │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- Directory for any other supporting documentation beyond the README │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.